'Charlie's Angels' (2019) Review: Man-Hating Woketards Kill Another Franchise

 Nope.

 Charlie’s Angels isn’t about fun.
-Instead, it’s about cheap, unearned cheer moments, about preaches to a choir that hasn’t smiled since Anita Hill was proven a liar.
+Instead, it’s about cheap, unearned cheer moments, about preaching to a choir that hasn’t smiled since Anita Hill was proven a liar.

 And then there’s the movie’s opening scene where Androgynous Bisexual Angel (Kristen Stewart) kicks a sexist pig’s ass while lecturing us about how “Women can do anything.”
 Soon she’s joined by Diversity Hire Angel (Ella Balinsk).
 Although together they weigh less than 89 pounds, both are able to take down more than a dozen 200 pound bodyguards.